SciCompKL/CoDiPack/documentation/tutorials/Tutorial_2_Reverse_mode_AD.md

 #### Step 2: Defining the input variables

 In the reverse AD equation, the variable \f$x\f$ describes the vector of input variables.
-CoDiPack needs to know about alle these values.
+CoDiPack needs to know about all these values.
 On each one, the method [registerInput](@ref codi::ReverseTapeInterface::registerInput) needs to be called.

 #### Step 3: Recording the function evaluation